figdavi/capylayer/README.md

 # capylayer
-A simple Python tool to create **key layers** activated by modifier hotkeys.
+A simple python package to create **key layers** activated by modifier hotkeys.

 Layers are activated by defined hotkeys.
-You can build layouts like QWERTY, symbol layers, Dvorak, etc
+You can build mappings for layouts like QWERTY, Dvorak, symbol layers, etc.

 ## Platform support
 ### Windows
 On windows, an AHK script is used to simulate key remapping.
-Use AHK key name syntax for it to work.
+Use AHK [key name syntax](https://documentation.help/AutoHotkey-en/KeyList.htm#keyboard) for it to work.

 ### Other platforms
 On Linux and MacOS, for now, [keyboard](https://github.com/boppreh/keyboard/) library is used to simulate the key remapping action, unfortunately it does not work as intended/fully for a range of keys.
 For example, modifier keys like `Alt` when remapped by other keys will not fully work (E.g. `Alt` + `F4` won't work).